numberplates/plateit-api-docs/fundamentals/plate-files.md

 </svg>
 ```

-Failure to adhere to the above viewport rule will return a validation error.
+Failure to adhere to the above viewBox rule will return a validation error.

 ### Fonts